thazhemadam/perspective/README.md

 Once perspective rectification is completed, click on **Save** to save the image onto the machine.
 The image will be saved as _imagename-rectified.imageextension_

+## Working with the source code
+* To install all dependencies, run `npm install`.

+* To start a development server that automatically recompiles the source code each time any changes are made to a file, run  `npm start`.

+* To compile and build the directory that is to be served up, run `npm run build`.

+* To publish the directory onto GitHub pages, run `npm run deploy`.

+*  To remove the directory created after running `npm run build`, run `npm run clean`.

 ## Further Support
 This project was developed as a requirement for Linear Algebra related coursework, and aims to only provide basic perspective rectification functions.
 Since these criteria have been met, I will no longer be updating this project.